monicamain1/monicatool/short_descriptions/resource_sharing.md

-This parameter refers to the elements that are shared between MB, MP and MI.
+The "resource sharing" parameter refers to the elements that are shared between MB, MP and MI.